-Since the 1990s, I’ve mothballed the lecture -- "where the teacher talks and hopefully the students listen" -- with other scorned practices: popcorn reading, multiple-choice quizzes, test-prep drills, lower-level "recitation" questions, crossword puzzles and the like.
+Since the 1990s, I’ve mothballed the lecture with other scorned practices: popcorn reading, multiple-choice quizzes, test-prep drills, lower-level "recitation" questions, crossword puzzles and the like.
 But the fact is that few practices are completely bad or good given the infinite variety of students, curriculum choices and instructional strengths.
 Besides, making teachers wrong for professional choices blunts their power.
 I'll come back to that idea.

 After dipping into the controversy over lectures, the paragraphs below will explore why this instructional method deserves some love, followed by tips on how to enhance its impact.